* NOTICE OF CHANGE TO THE READING LIST *

 Elements of the Contest

-Three sections constitute the scored part of the test; a required tie-breaking essay that invites the student to exercise his or her skill in literary analysis completes the test.
+Three sets of items comprise the scored part of the test; a required tie-breaking essay that invites the competitor to exercise his or her skill in literary analysis completes the test.

 - Part 1: Knowledge of Literary Terms and Literary History (30 one-point items)